 It’s no secret that cash is a requirement in almost every field.
 You’ll need some savings to start your career, get a license, and drive around.
 Remember: real estate is a business, so design a realistic budget and be aware of your expenses.
 Knowing your finances enables you to use them wisely.

 In this particular topic, it’s useful to find tools to optimize your time and capital.
-Maybe software that runs comps for you, or sends you daily lists with motivated and distressed sellers, or even includes the skip tracing of each potential seller.
+Maybe software that sends you daily lists with motivated and distressed sellers, or even includes the skip tracing of each potential seller.

 5- Create your personal brand and build a business strategy